 That means if you were looking to transfer 30,000 American AAdvantage miles to another user, it would cost you $390 ($375 for the miles and a $15 processing fee).
 Save your money and don't do it.

 Each AAdvantage member is limited to receiving no more than 200,000 AAdvantage miles and may transfer no more than 200,000 AAdvantage miles out of their AAdvantage account in a calendar year.

-You can learn more about this on American’s mileage transfer Terms & Conditions page.
+You can learn more about AA mileage transfer on American's mileage transfer Terms & Conditions page.

 Transferring United MileagePlus Miles

 You may be recognizing a trend.

 Like Delta and AA mileage transfers, United allows users to transfer their miles to others but again, it comes at a huge cost.
 United will charge you $7.50 for every 500 miles you transfer plus a $30 processing fee per transaction (plus applicable taxes).

 That means if you were looking to transfer 30,000 United MileagePlus miles to another user, it would cost you $480 ($450 for the miles and a $30 processing fee).
 Again, save your money and don't do it.